Nonanonymous24/dotfiles/README.md

 # dotfiles

-Follow the instructios below for setting up individual applications.
+Follow the instructions below for setting up individual applications.
 Run all commands from the home directory.

-Folders are made for each app/package separately.
+Folders are made for each app/package separately and follow the GNU Stow directory structure.

+To create symlinks using stow, first clone the repo to home directory.
+Then run `stow <folder-name>` from inside the repository.
+In some cases where config might already be present for an application, run `stow --adopt <folder-name>` (*read up on `--adopt` flag before using).

 ## zsh configuration